Kalschatzi/learning_platform/content/module2/6-traffic-routing.md

 ## Load Balancers

-Load balancers are similar to reverse proxies with a bigger focus on traffic shapping.
+Load balancers are similar to reverse proxies with a bigger focus on traffic shaping.
 Their main goal is ensure high availability and load distribution.
-It can handle things like if your application has multiple replicas/servers it will distribute the load across all of them, and if one of them is down or unresponsive, it will stop sending request to that one and only use the other ones.
+It can handle things like if your application has multiple replicas/servers it will distribute the load across all of them, and if one of them is down or unresponsive, it will stop sending requests to that one and only use the other ones.

 Some reverse proxies can also work as load balancers, like [NGINX](https://nginx.org/en/) (reads engine X).